-On average, it now will cost you $4.68 to walk up to an out-of-network ATM and withdraw money, according to Bankrate’s latest annual study of ATM fees.
+On average, it now will cost you $4.64 to walk up to an out-of-network ATM and withdraw money, according to Bankrate’s latest annual survey of ATM fees.

-Of course, you can always avoid ATM fees by paying with plastic or asking for cash at the register when buying groceries, for example.
-But these days, there’s a better way: switch banks.
+You can always avoid ATM fees by paying with a credit card or asking for cash at the register when buying groceries with a debit card, for example.
+But these days, there’s a better way: Switch banks.

 Multiple institutions like those listed below will waive or refund customers for out-of-network ATM fees.